apache/tvm-rfcs/rfcs/0027-formalize-documentation-organization.md

 descriptions.
 You can assume that the audience has a grasp on how the software works and is looking for specific answers to specific questions.
-Ideally, the reference documentation should have the same structure as the code base and generated automatically as much as possible.
+Ideally, the reference documentation should have the same structure as the code base and be generated automatically as much as possible.

 ### Explanations (Deep Dive)

-Background material on a topic.
+Explanations are background material on a topic.
 These documents help to illuminate and understand the application environment.
 Why are things the way they are?
 What were the design decisions, what alternatives were considered, what are the RFCs describing the existing system.
 This includes academic papers and links to